hopeseekr/BashScripts/README.md

 Shows the GPG signature for every commit in `git log`.

-## sudoers.d/00_prompt_once

-This will make `sudo` only ask for your password ONE TIME during a single boot.
-It won't ask across terminals and it won't time out.
-On reboot, it will automatically expire.

 ## cron.daily/00_clear-cache

 - Empties out the ~/.cache directory of every non-root user.